 - Create a heating pad by cutting and sewing together two pieces of fabric.
 Leave a hole at the top, fill with rice, and sew up the hole.
 Microwave for 2 – 4 minutes and place on your abdomen to get relief from period cramps.

-Parley treats menstrual cramps, increases menstruation, and regularizes monthly periods.
+Parley treats the cramps, increases menstruation, and regularizes monthly periods.

 - Blend parsley, beet root, carrot, and cucumber to extract the juice.